Skip to content

 Fine motor delay support · Provider listing

-Fine motor delay Support at Kids Play — Across QLD
+Fine motor delay Support at Kids Play — QLD

-Kids Play in Across QLD lists services that overlap with paediatric occupational therapy for fine motor delay.
+Kids Play in QLD lists services that overlap with paediatric occupational therapy for fine motor delay.

 Services Kids Play offers for fine motor delay

 Fine motor skills are essential for everyday activities like eating, dressing, and playing.
-Kids Play supports children experiencing fine motor delays through targeted handwriting intervention, which addresses the underlying strength, coordination, and control needed for pencil grip and letter formation.
+Kids Play supports children experiencing fine motor delays through targeted handwriting intervention, which directly addresses the coordination and strength needed for pencil control and letter formation.
 During handwriting sessions at Kids Play, occupational therapists use evidence-based strategies tailored to each child's needs.
-Examples include finger strengthening exercises using theraputty or clothespegs to build the small muscles required for writing, pencil grip training with adaptive pencils or grips to establish proper positioning, and multi-sensory writing activities such as tracing letters in sand or shaving cream to improve motor planning and hand-eye coordination.
-The clinic recognises that fine motor development varies widely among children, and therapy is individualised accordingly.
-If your child may be eligible for NDIS funding in the 2025-26 financial year, Kids Play can discuss how therapy costs might be covered through your plan.
-Whether accessing services privately or through NDIS support, the team at Kids Play works collaboratively with families to build skills that support your child's independence and confidence in writing and fine motor tasks.
+Examples include finger strengthening exercises using therapy putty and tweezers to build the small muscles required for writing, pencil grip training with adaptive pencil grips to establish proper positioning, and multi-sensory writing activities such as tracing letters in sand or shaving cream to improve motor planning.
+These interventions help children develop the confidence and capability to participate in school and home writing tasks.
+If your child is eligible for NDIS funding in the 2025–26 financial year, Kids Play can discuss how occupational therapy services may be covered under your plan.
+Every child develops at their own pace, and Kids Play works collaboratively with families and schools to support gradual progress in fine motor function.

 Contact Kids Play